dynamsoft-docs/capture-vision-docs/parameters/file/index.md

 # Overview of DCV parameters

-Dynamsoft Capture Vision (DCV) is designed for high scalability and flexibility, and its parameter system plays a crucial role in achieving this goal.
-The parameter system is highly configurable and can drive different behavior logic within the SDK.
-In this article, we will provide an overview of the parametric architecture design in Dynamsoft Capture Vision.
+Dynamsoft Capture Vision (DCV) is designed for high scalability and flexibility, and its parameter system plays a crucial role in achieving that.
+The parameter system can drive the behaviour of the SDK through its many varied configurations.
+In this article, we will provide an overview of the parametric architecture design of Dynamsoft Capture Vision.

 ## Key Terms

 In order to eliminate ambiguity, we first define several key terms.

 1. **Parameter**
 A parameter is designed to represent a particular aspect of the behavior of the SDK, and each parameter has its own name.
-For instance, the `ExpectedBarcodeCount` parameter is used to control the expected count of recognized barcodes.
-Parameters can be configured with specific values or ranges of values, which can be adjusted as required.
+For instance, the `ExpectedBarcodesCount` parameter is used to control the expected number of barcodes in the image or frame.
+Parameters can be configured with specific values or a range of values, which can be adjusted as required.

 1. **Parameter template**
 A parameter template is a collection of parameters organized in a structured manner, expressed in JSON format.
 The name of the `CaptureVisionTemplate` object is also called "template name", which is a unique identifier assigned to each parameter template.
 In the DCV SDK, this name is used to load the relevant configurations and control runtime behavior.